Zakyahouu/MadrassaPlay/DEPLOYMENT_GUIDE.md

 ---

 **🎉 Congratulations!
-Your MadrassaPlay platform is now successfully deployed on Hostinger VPS!**
+Your Wajibet platform is now successfully deployed on Hostinger VPS!**

 For any issues or questions, refer to the troubleshooting section or check the application logs using the provided commands.